“Secluded edge-of-forest retreat in the tranquil Koslanda hills, with traditional architecture and a superb pool”

 Families Should Know:

 There are many steps and unprotected drops, and the pool is unfenced; young children should be supervised at all times.
+The Forest Pavilions are not suitable for kids as they are on raised platforms cantilevered out from the hillside.

 - Airport: 146km